redis/docs/content/operate/rs/networking/cluster-lba-setup.md

     Remember that the same cluster name is used to issue the licence keys.
     We recommend that you use a “.local” suffix in the FQDN.

-### Configuring the load balancers
+### Configure load balancers

 - Make sure that the load balancer is performing TCP health checks on the cluster nodes.
-- Expose the services that you require through a Virtual IP, for example:
+- Expose the services that you require through a virtual IP, for example:
     - Web Management Portal (8443)
     - Rest API service (Secured - 9443; Non-secured - 8080)
     - Database ports (In the range of 10000-19999)